 Longline is the only fishing gear used by the Chinese fishing fleet to fish tunas in the Atlantic Ocean.
 Thirty-six (36) Chinese tuna longliners operated in 2007, with a total catch of 10,836.3 t including tuna and tuna-like species, and sharks (in round weight), more than that of 2006 (9,906.6 t).
-The target species were bigeye tuna and bluefin tuna, and their catches amounted to 7,399 t and 72 t, respectively in 2007.
-Bigeye tuna was the major target species in Chinese catch, accounting for 68.3% of the total, however, it was 199 t (2.8%) higher than that of 2006 (7,200 t).
+The target species were bigeye tuna and bluefin tuna, and their catches amounted to 7,399 t and 72 t, respectively, in 2007.
+Bigeye tuna was the major target species in the Chinese catch, accounting for 68.3% of the total.
+However, bigeye catches in 2007 were 199 t (2.8%) higher than in 2006 (7,200 t).
 Yellowfin tuna, swordfish, and albacore were taken as by-catch.
 The catch of yellowfin tuna increased from 1,085 t in 2006 to 1,124 t in 2007.
-The catch of swordfish was 558 t, which represent a 59.6% increase from the previous year.
+The catch of swordfish was 558 t, which represented a 59.6% increase from the previous year.
 The catch of albacore was 94 t, which represent a 221.3% decrease from the previous year.

 The data compiled, including Task I and Task II as well as number of fishing vessels, have been routinely reported to the ICCAT Secretariat by the Bureau of Fisheries (BOF), Ministry of Agriculture of the People's Republic of China.
 China has carried out a national scientific observer program for the tuna fishery in ICCAT waters since 2001.
-In 2007, one observer was dispatched on board a Chinese Atlantic tuna longline fishing vessel during December 2007 to April 2008.
-The observer has worked on board the fishing vessel for four months.
-The area covered was 05°37'N - 12°01'N, 29°00'W - 36°51'W. The observer collected the data of target species and non-target species (sharks and sea turtles especially).
+In 2007, one observer was dispatched on board a Chinese Atlantic tuna longline fishing vessel for a four-month period, from December 2007 to April 2008.
+The area covered was 05°37'N - 12°01'N, 29°00'W - 36°51'W. The observer collected data on target species and non-target species (sharks and sea turtles especially).

 In terms of implementation of the relevant ICCAT conservation and management measures, BOF requires all fishing companies operating in the Atlantic Ocean to report their fisheries data on a monthly basis to the Branch of Distant Water Fisheries of the China Fisheries Association and the Tuna Technical Working Group in order to comply with the catch limits.
 BOF has established a fishing vessel management system, including the issuance of licenses to all the approved Chinese fishing vessels operating on the high seas of world oceans.
-The Chinese high seas tuna fishing fleet has been required to be equipped with a VMS system since October 1, 2006.
+The Chinese high seas tuna fishing fleet is required to be equipped with a VMS system since October 1, 2006.
 BOF has strictly followed the National Observer Program and the ICCAT Regional Observer Program for transshipment at sea.